Is Matchmaking Worth It in San Francisco?

 • Feel frustrated when attraction isn’t immediate

-Matchmaking introduces uncertainty by design — and respects it.
+It introduces uncertainty by design — and respects it.

 What Success Looks Like

-Success in matchmaking isn’t measured only by longevity.
+Success isn’t measured only by longevity.

 Some introductions turn into long-term relationships.